 When your advisor approves the final draft of your thesis, you are ready to set a date for your oral defense.
 You must request a date and time at least six weeks before the last day of classes (See ETD) and provide a final copy of the thesis to the committee members a minimum of two weeks prior to the defense.
 Please check with your advisor relative to the date by which the Dean's office needs to receive a copy of your thesis.
 This is typically 3 weeks prior to the deadlines published by the College of Graduate Studies.
-The CHPS Graduate Office will advertise your thesis defense by means of an electronic announcement to all schools in the College.
+The CHPS Graduate Office will advertise your thesis defense a minimum of 2 weeks prior to the defense date by means of an electronic announcement to all schools in the College.
 Other members of the community (e.g., students) and family members are welcome to attend the defense in addition to the committee members.

 The format of the oral defense resembles a research presentation at a professional conference.
 You will prepare a brief presentation of your study which will be followed by a question and answer period.
 Many students design a Power Point presentation to accompany their remarks.
 According to protocol, committee members ask questions first and then the floor is open to questions and comments from other attendees.
 Once the defense is over, all attendees except the committee members will leave, so that the committee can deliberate about the acceptability of the thesis as partial fulfillment of the requirements for the master's degree.
-If all committee members agree that the thesis has been satisfactorily completed and defended, they will sign the "Approval" form (See ETD and Appendix).
-You and your advisor will also fill out the "Thesis and Dissertation Attachment" which deals with the dissemination of your thesis.
+If all committee members agree that the thesis has been satisfactorily completed and defended, they will sign the "Thesis and Dissertation Approval" form (see ETD, this form is accessible once enrolled in the Graduate Thesis and Dissertation Webcourse).
+You and your advisor will also fill out the "Release Option Form" which deals with the dissemination of your thesis.
 The final copy of the thesis must now be submitted electronically to the College of Graduate Studies.
 Please consult the College of Graduate Studies website for information on Electronic Thesis and Dissertation submission procedures.
-Students should become very familiar with the Formatting the ETD page and the Thesis and Dissertation Manual.
+Students should become very familiar with the Formatting the ETD page and the Thesis and Dissertation Webcourse.